MA Program FAQs

 Can I take graduate courses before I matriculate?

-Generally not.
-In exceptional cases, non-matriculated students may obtain the approval of the departmental Graduate Program Coordinator in order to enter graduate courses in English.
+Non-matriculated students may obtain the approval of the departmental Graduate Program Coordinator in order to enter graduate courses in English.

 Do you teach creative writing?